Organizational Research Methods: Storytelling in Action

 Table 2 - Summary of Bhaskar’s 7 Levels of Reality (based on reading of Bhaskar's work)

-7A - Seventh Awakening [non-duality of meta-reality or demi-reality of illusion & depression and beneath that is anxiety, trust, & solidarity world that can be basis of universal human flourishing]
+7A - Seventh Awakening [non-duality of meta-reality or dime-reality of illusion & depression and beneath that is anxiety, trust, & solidarity world that can be basis of universal human flourishing]

 6R - Sixth Realm [re-enchantment]